Gradual release of responsibility: Problems with homework

 Homework is problematic when teachers' observations from the independent phase are not employed when determining how much and what kinds of expectations will be placed on students to accomplish for the next class.
 There is a concern that homework tasks are assigned prematurely in the instructional process and as a result, students learn things incorrectly.
 This is extremely problematic since it takes even more time to unlearn misconceptions and misunderstandings.

 The Nova Scotia Department of Education states that "students learn to assume responsibility for the independent completion of homework through a process of successive and structured release of responsibility.
 It is therefore important that homework assignments are geared to the realities of students' developing skills to avoid undue frustration and disengagement."

 In the same survey sponsored by MetLife, 26% of secondary teachers said they often assign homework due to time restrictions which Fisher and Frey suggest to be problematic because this implies that students are regularly given homework assignments for which they are not adequately prepared.

 Homework can be a meaningful part of the independent phase of learning when administered thoughtfully based on the observations made during the independent phase of the gradual release of responsibility framework.

 Giving homework early in the morning can often distract students during lessons later in the day.
 Instead of focusing on the task at hand, many are attempting to finish their homework before it is time to go home.
 Historically, homework has been seen as a means to improve academic achievement (Lacina-Gifford & Gifford, 2004), discipline the mind (Wildman, 1968), and help children become lifelong learners (Bembenutty, 2011).
 It has been argued that higher levels of homework and discipline are two reasons why private schools have more successful learning environments than public schools (Coleman, Hoffer, & Kilgore, 1982).
 This implies that if public schools assigned more homework and had higher levels of discipline, they would increase learning and foster educational discipline in students.
 A study from 1988 examines the role and outcome of various homework approaches in an elementary school setting.
-It was found that the students who spent more time doing homework, had more help from parents, and had teachers who promoted parental involvement in children’s education had low levels of achievement in reading and mathematics.
-Students that spent little time doing outside of school doing homework, received less minutes of parental help, and did not have teachers who encouraged parents to be involved in their child’s education, achieved higher levels of reading and mathematics (Epstein, 1988).
+It was found that "low achievement in reading and mathematics, in comparison with high achievement, is associated with more time spent doing homework, more minutes of parent help, and more frequent requests from teachers for parent involvement."